usaid-cs/yesterday-i-learned/random.md

 - `\b` represents a [word boundary](http://www.regular-expressions.info/wordboundaries.html) in regex.
 With one, `test\b` will never match `testicles`.
 - _Impeachment_ requires a cause.
 - Drying clothes with a few ice cubes in the dryer can [remove wrinkles](http://lifehacker.com/use-ice-cubes-and-your-dryer-to-steam-out-wrinkles-1551615442).
-- Some woman appeared to have typed up an article on [dealing with bitches](http://www.huffingtonpost.com/melanie-curtin/10-easy-ways-to-deal-with-me-when-im-being-a-bitch_b_3676315.html).
-However, it is a trick, and should not be trusted.
 - The [polish notation](http://en.wikipedia.org/wiki/Polish_notation) is one way to describe order of operations unambiguously.
 - Running Chrome with the `--no-experiments` argument resets all flags.
 - It is possible to [create burgers from mosquitoes](http://youtube.com/watch?v=DQeyjgSUlrk).